 This section describes the process of configuring an AS/400 system to communicate and print on an IPS using TCP/IP.
 This process is applicable to either a Token Ring or an Ethernet LAN.
-(Ethernet connectivity is a future option for IPS.)

 This information applies to all AS/400 RISC models with OS/400 V3R7 (or higher) installed.
 Some references are made to OS/400 V3R2 installed CISC models.